 We are told about the process behind the search engines going through pages and finding entities and learning more about them:

 When the process finishes searching for new entity candidates, the system may determine whether any new entity candidates have been identified (step 410).
 If not, the process may end or otherwise continue to conduct processes consistent with the disclosed embodiments (step 412).
-If the system has found one or more new entity candidates, process may include determining whether the new entity candidate is in fact a new entity using processes consistent with those disclosed herein.
+If the system has found one or more new entity candidates, the process may include determining whether the new entity candidate is a new entity using processes consistent with those disclosed herein.
 If so, the process may include determining one or more entity classes and/or attributes of the new entity (step 414).
 This procedure may take the form of any process consistent with the disclosed embodiments (see, e.g., the embodiment described in connection with FIG. 6).
 In some embodiments, this step may also include generating or determining one or more association scores corresponding to the identified classes and attributes.
-For example, the system may determine that new entity “John Doe” is likely an instance of a class “professor,” (which may be in turn a subclass of the classes “teacher” or “person,” etc,) and has birthdate “Sep.
+For example, the system may determine that a new entity “John Doe” is likely an instance of a class “professor,” (which may be in turn a subclass of the classes “teacher” or “person,” etc,) and has birthdate “Sep.
 28, 1972.”
-Further, process may include generating association scores representing the degree of certainty the system associates with these relationships.
+Further, the process may include generating association scores representing the degree of certainty the system associates with these relationships.

 As the search engine collects this information about entities it finds, it may store that information as data in a knowledge graph “with nodes and edges reflecting the new entity, its classes, attributes, and corresponding association scores, etc.”

 The Entity Extractions and Entity Information Storage Process